Yord/shargs/README.md

 with the goal to **give developers as much control over the layout as possible**.
 This means:

-+   You may define your own usage documentation layout using shargs' usage and layout funtions.
++   You may define your own usage documentation layout using shargs' [usage](#automatic-usage-documentation-generation) and [layout](#layout-functions) funtions.
-+   You may provide your own styles and control the number of columns on a component basis.
++   You may provide your own [styles](#style) and control the number of columns on a component basis.
 +   You are able to easily mix in your own functions into shargs' layout functions.
-+   You may decide to completely opt-out of shargs' approach and roll your own usage documentation.
++   You may decide to not opt-in to shargs' approach and roll your own usage documentation.

 Defining your own usage documentation layout is as simple as: